philipturner/molecular-renderer/Documentation/Modules.md

   - Contains a large amount of procedural geometry code, currently being extracted into other modules
 - MolecularRendererGPU[^2]
   - Metal shader files for MolecularRenderer
-  - May include OpenCL files in the future

 ## Simulation